 In Anna’s case, the period 1989-1998 shines with 3.28% per year.
 The worst period is 2013-2022: a measly 0.17% nominal.

 Beat achieved its best return in the period 1990-1999: a whopping 15.14% per year.
 The worst period was 1999-2008 – an annual loss of 1.23%.
-Twice as bad luck: Beat entered the market at the dotcom peak of all times, and the 2008 financial crisis wiped out his performance shortly before the sale.
+Twice as bad luck: Beat entered the market at the dotcom peak of all times, and the 2008 financial crisis wiped out his performance shortly before the end of the ten-year period.

-The problem: we don’t know the right time to invest – and those who wait for it often wait too long.
+The problem is that we don’t know the right time to start—and those who wait for it often wait too long.
 The solution is as simple as it is effective: invest money regularly instead of speculating on the perfect moment.
-If you invest monthly, you sometimes buy expensive, sometimes cheap – and thus smooth out the effects of large price fluctuations over time.
+Those who invest monthly buy sometimes at high prices and sometimes at low prices—thereby smoothing out the impact of price fluctuations over time.

-Particularly striking: from the period 2013-2022, savings accounts no longer offset inflation.
-Anyone who left their money there lost purchasing power in real terms despite nominal interest rates.
+Particularly striking: Starting in the 2013–2022 period, the savings account no longer kept pace with inflation.
+Anyone who left their money there lost purchasing power despite the nominal interest.

-The savings account is free and the annual fees for ETFs are now minimal – often less than 0.2% per year.
+The savings account is free and the fees for ETFs are minimal these days – often less than 0.2% per year.
 We will discuss currency risks and taxes in later lessons.

 – Partner offers –